Driving a culture of security at Liveops

 Why do you think remote teams have statistically shown to be more secure?

 That’s a great question.
 From a security standpoint, this comes down to longevity.
 When agents join Liveops they see the value of the model.
-In terms of experience and career goals, this differs from some brick-and-mortar call centers where turnover is high.
+In terms of experience and career goals, this differs from some brick-and-mortar contact centers where turnover is high.
 Liveops agents might be work-from-home parents, for instance.
 They’re people who are readily looking for this type of self-driven work opportunity, and they have a heightened sense of responsibility and integrity.

 I think the Liveops model succeeds because independent agents are invested in the process.
 This isn’t just a job to them—it’s a lifestyle and a business.